beaflowers/CART-315/Process Journal/README.md

 ## Exploration Prototype 2 6/2/2025

 I made the pong paddles into pinball flippers.
 Looked up some youtube tutorials on how to do this - didn't actually use much of what we learned in class necessarily, but I did learn about motors and hinges!
-It was tricky getting the angles right and I can't say it made total sense the way things were flipping around but after trial and error it worked.
+It was tricky getting the angles of flip right and I can't say it made total sense the way things were flipping around but after trial and error it worked.
+It was a lot of reversing negative values to positive values, trying to get everything to move correctly and then totally reversing the limit angle of the right flipper...

+Motor has torque, motor has force, needs to move in a negative direction to go up, positive direction to go down.

 Flippers flip!
 (I moved this weekend, it was -30C, I am tired.)